 When traveling on the marine highway please familiarize yourself with the emergency exit plan.
 In the event of an emergency, audio alarms consisting of bells and/or the ships whistle will be heard.
 Upon hearing these alarms you will be instructed by the ship’s crew on how to proceed by an announcement explaining the nature of the emergency.
 In the event of an emergency, please move away from the areas of concern and always follow the instructions of ship's crew.
 You are also asked to avoid using elevators or going to the vehicle decks unless otherwise instructed.

 If the ship needs to be evacuated our crews are trained to provide emergency evacuation direction and assistance to passengers for their safety.
 Our vessels are equipped with a Marine Evacuation System (MES).
 This is a lifesaving device found on many modern passenger ships consisting of an inflatable slide or chute where passengers can evacuate straight into waiting life rafts.
 In total, the life rafts can accommodate more people than the maximum the ship will ever take.

 Each vessel has the ability to provide basic emergency medical service with training of personnel at the Emergency Medical Technician (EMT) level.
 In the event of a medical emergency the ship’s crew will determine the best course of action and direct the vessel to the closest port where medical facilities or services are available.

-To receive a copy of our free DVD and learn more about the Alaska Marine Highway Experience, please fill out the DVD request form.
+To receive a copy of our free DVD in the mail, please fill out the DVD request form.